TariqGanem/WorkshopProject/README.md

     # Mohamad Oraby

 # About:
-    # Initial implementition of a TRADING SYSTE included in the Work Shop course.
+    # Initial implementition of a TRADING SYSTEM included in the Work Shop course.